Manthanbhanushali010/testing/BLOCKCHAIN_DEVELOPER_TEST_SUMMARY.md

 **Task**: Creation of a new API into the shared project that can integrate with smart contracts (40 mins)

 **Requirements**:
-- Add a new API named `claudeapitest` to the backend project
+- Add a new API named `manthanapitest` to the backend project
 - Fetch information from smart contracts through the API
 - Display results in console (no front-end needed)
 - Complete testing and demonstrate functionality